end-to-end-mlops-databricks/module-code-examples/notebooks/week2/README.md

 ```05.log_and_register_fe_model.py```
 This script shows how to log and register a model with feature look up.
 Feaure look up is used when you need certain features at inference time.
 This is often a situation for real-time models, rather than batch models.

-et’s consider the case where you want to predict ice cream demand.
+Let’s consider the case where you want to predict ice cream demand.
 While you might have certain real-time data at the moment of prediction, such as:
 Current temperature, Time of day, Location.

 You might also need additional features that aren’t part of your real-time input data but are critical for accurate predictions.
 These features could include: